imec-idlab/libschc/docs/README.md

 The result will be a compressed packet, which can be decompressed by using the decompressor.

 ## Configuration
-First copy the configuration file
+First copy the configuration and rules file
 ```
 cp schc_config_example.h schc_config.h && cp rules_example.h rules.h
 ```